a2o/snoopy/doc/CONTRIBUTING.md

 - reserverd data source names:
     - snoopy*

-If you have developed a shiny new data source and you would like to start using it with Snoopy, there are three additional places where you need to add references to it to make Snoopy fully aware of it:
+If you have developed a shiny new data source and you would like to start using it with Snoopy, you have to add it to the following files to make Snoopy fully aware of it:

+- src/datasource/NAME.h        (your data source's main header file)
+- src/datasource/NAME.c        (your data source's main source code goes here)
-- src/datasource/Makefile.am   (location is evident)
+- src/datasource/Makefile.am   (one reference)
 - src/datasourceregistry.h     (one reference)
-- src/datasourceregistry.c     (two references)
+- src/datasourceregistry.c     (two references - name and function name)
+- configure.ac                 (one reference)
 - etc/snoopy.ini               (one reference in comments, for documentation purposes)
+- Changelog                    (short description of new feature)

 ## Filter development rules